natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-100A%20(China).md

 * Excellent guns that have both high muzzle velocity, rate of fire, plenty of ammo (200 rpg), and pack a good punch with high-explosive and armour-piercing shells
 * Can carry up to four AIM-9B missiles
-* Access to AGM-12B Bullpup missiles for ground attack
+* Access to AGM-12B Bullpup missiles for standoff ground attack
 * Fast and out-accelerates both MiG-15s and MiG-17s
 * Good manoeuvrability for a large supersonic jet
+* Radar warning receiver improves situational awareness, especially in Ground RB

 '''Cons:'''